Michal-MK/MauiFlutterBinding/README.md

 This will:
 - Build iOS framework
 - Create XCFramework
-- Generate API definitions with Objective Sharpie
+- Generate API definitions with Objective Sharpie for MAUI
 - Copy frameworks to iOS.Binding

 ### 4. MAUI Application
-- all the iOS steps with provisioning need to be addressed as usual, tested on AN only
+- all the iOS steps with provisioning need to be addressed as usual
 ```bash
 dotnet build MauiFlutterBinding.sln --configuration Release
 ```